iterize/tenta/server/README.md

 The communication between the sensors and the server runs over four MQTT topics:

 - `configurations/<sensor-identifier>` for configurations from the server
-- `heartbeats/<sensor-identifier>` for heartbeats and system messages from sensors
+- `acknowledgments/<sensor-identifier>` for configuration acknowledgments from sensors
 - `measurements/<sensor-identifier>` for measurements from sensors
-- `log-messages/<sensor-identifier>` for log messages from sensors
+- `logs/<sensor-identifier>` for logs from sensors

 ### Payloads